shuvom-s/shuvom-s.github.io/_pages/about.md

 Prior to MIT, I was an undergraduate at Harvard, where I received an AB in Computer Science and Statistics.
 In the past, I've worked on statistical genetics, genomic privacy, and computational physics.
 I am fortunate to be supported by the [Hertz Foundation Fellowship](https://www.hertzfoundation.org/person/shuvom-sadhuka/) and [NSF Fellowship](https://www.nsfgrfp.org/).
 I am always happy to chat, feel free to reach out via email at ssadhuka (at) mit (dot) edu.

-Outside of work, I enjoy hiking, biking, and cheering for New England sports teams.
+Outside of work, I enjoy hiking, biking, and rooting for New England sports teams.

 <!---
 A data-driven personal website